eaedk/ML_app_embedded_using_Flask/readme.md

 This folder must contain your ml models objects saved as files, also your transformation pipelines objects saved as files.

 ### Folder: templates
 This folder must contain the web page templates, the html files.
-You will define the appearance of the parts of your Flask app using web technologies `(html)`.
+You will define the appearance of the parts of your Flask app using web technologies `(HTML & CSS, WTForms, ...)`.

 ### Folder: statics
-This folder must contain the static files your templates will loads, like images, templates' css,js, etc.
+This folder must contain the static files your templates will loads, like images, templates' CSS,Js, etc.

 <!-- ## Screenshots